-In both panels, we observe a positive and statistically significant relationship between the percentage of non-white employees and the number of DEI words in the disclosures.
-This finding suggests firms with more non-white employees highlight their diversity in financial disclosures.
-This result holds not only for the aggregate amount of diversity discussion but also for each document type.
+disclosures.
+This result holds not only for the aggregate amount of diversity discussion, but also for each document type.
 We find similar results for the relation between the percentage of female employees and DEI words for most specifications.
-Overall, this table is consistent with the findings in Liang et al. (2022) and Bourveau et al. (2023), who find that firms with more diversity are more likely to disclose diversity in different contexts.
-Although we find a positive relationship between underlying diversity and the extent to which firms discuss their commitments to these issues, we also see that this relationship is substantively weak.
-For instance, in column 1 of Panel A, our estimates indicate that a one-standard-deviation increase in the percentage of female employees (i.e., a 16% increase) is associated with less than a 3.5% increase in the number of DEI words across financial documents.
+Overall, these two panels are consistent with the findings in Liang et al. (2022) and Bourveau et al. (2023), who note firms with more diversity are more likely to disclose diversity in different contexts.
+Although we find a positive relationship between underlying diversity and the extent to which firms discuss their commitments to these issues, we also see this relationship is substantively weak.
+For instance, in column 1 of Panel A, our estimates indicate a one-standard-deviation increase in the percentage of female employees (i.e., a 16% increase) is associated with less than a 3.5% increase in the number of DEI words across financial documents.
 Relatedly, depending on the specification, the percentage of variation in DEI discussions explained by the underlying diversity at firms is only 0.1% to 0.7%.
 Even when controlling for industry and year fixed effects, we find substantial variation is left unexplained.
 Thus, the effect size and the explanatory power of these models are, at best, modest.

 Another way to visualize the relationship is through the box plots presented in Figure 4.
 In the top panel, we present the distribution of aggregate DEI word count (i.e., discussions of DEI commitments across firm financial filings) by within-year decile of firms ranked by their percentage of female employees.
-The bottom panel presents the same distribution but broken down by within-year decile of non-white employee share.
-Figure 4 clearly illustrates
+The bottom panel presents the same distribution but broken down by within-year decile of non-white-employee share.
+Figure 4 clearly illustrates the weak relationship between various diversity measures and DEI commentary in financial disclosures.
+Specifically, although we see a modest increase in the median word count as we move across diversity deciles, the distribution of DEI discussions within diversity deciles is similar across the range of diversity scores, suggesting the relationship between firms' underlying diversity and their DEI discussions is tenuous.